embarklabs/embark/site/source/_posts/2019-12-09-web3-what-are-your-options.md

 ![Ganache CLI](../assets/images/ganache-cli.png)

-Rather brilliantly; we have we have a local Ethereum Node running that we can start using the Web3 client to interact with.
+Rather brilliantly; we now have a local Ethereum Node running that we can start using the Web3 client to interact with.
 In another Terminal tab, open up a `node` instance from the same working directory we ran the `npm init` command from earlier.

 Now, in our interactive Node console, run: